yracine/device-type.myneurio/readme.md

 b) Log in using your Neur.io credentials (username/password)
 c) Go to Settings (click on the menu at the upper right corner)
 d) Click on Apps (left menu, second option)
+e) Click on register new app (on the right inside)
-e) a screen will appear with the following fields:
+f) a screen will appear with the following fields:

-- Enter an application name (your choice) ex.
+- Enter an application name (your choice)

+ex.
 SmartThings
 - Enter a description (your choice)

-- Enter a homepage URL (your choice) ex. http://testapp.com
+- Enter a homepage URL (your choice)

+ex. http://testapp.com
--  Enter a callback URL: need to be the following (no spaces): https://graph.api.smartthings.com/api/token/
+-  Enter a callback URL: need to be the following (no spaces):

+https://graph.api.smartthings.com/api/token/

-f) click on Create App/Update App at the bottom
+g) click on Create App/Update App at the bottom

-g) Take note of the client id and the client secret appearing on screen
+h) Take note of the client id and the secret exactly as they appear on screen

 ******************************************************************************************
 2) Create a new device type (My Neurio Device) for your sensor(s)